BluePengcho/Unity_3D_Arm_Tracking_To_Live2D/README.md

 Please check the Live2d_Parameters_Reference image to see how the parameters are set for this code

-Any problems or question please let me know on Twitter @Blue_Pengcho (apologies might be slow to response)
+Any problems or question please let me know on Twitter @Blue_Pengcho (apologies might be slow to respond)